defgsus/pector/README.md

 and to use inplace operations as much as possible, get rid of the internal python list object, etc..

-I've started to write a C extension like this from the CPython side which was an interesting task but which is hard to sustain and doesn't teach me good python after all
+I've started to write a C extension like this from the CPython side which was an interesting task but which is hard to sustain and doesn't teach me good python after all.

+**update**: Check [cppy](https://github.com/defgsus/cppy) for an attempt to generate the c-bindings

 ### current state ###

-vec3 is almost ready and mat4 is implemented in basic.
+*vec3* is almost ready and *mat4* is implemented in basic.
 I want to do some practical stuff to see if the interface works out

+The csg package contained in this repo is one little project using the lib

+### desired ###

-finally package should contain: vec2, vec3, vec4, mat3, mat4, quat
+finally package should contain:
+- vec2, vec3, vec4, mat3, mat4, quat

-all kinds of rotations, transformations, projections, frustums, etc...
+- all kinds of rotations, transformations, projections, frustums, etc...

-and non-member funcs like:
+- non-member funcs like:
 ```python
 >>> from pector.functions import *
 >>> a = cross([1,2,3], [3,4,5])